fredshonorio/dotfiles/BOOTSTRAP.md

 # Bootstraping

 First begin by copying the ssh keys and config to `~.ssh`.
 Every thing should be `chown`ed by you and `chmod`ed to 600.

 Then:

 ```
 pamac upgrade
 git clone https://github.com/fredshonorio/dotfiles.git .dotfiles
 cd .dotfiles
 ./init.sh
 ```

-After that xmonad might not work imediatly (compilation will complain about a dbus module), so don't swap the xfce bits yet.
+After that xmonad might not work immediately (compilation will complain about a dbus module), so don't swap the xfce bits yet.

 If this machine has an nvidia card install the proprietary drivers - got to Manjaro Settings Manager and click Hardware Configuration.